Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 TakeTwo is built using open source technologies.
 The API is built using [Python](https://www.python.org/), [FastAPI](https://fastapi.tiangolo.com/), and [Docker](https://www.docker.com) (if running on a Kubernetes cluster).

 The data is sent to a backend database.
-This database is used as a data source for the machine learning model.
-The production database is currently Cloudant (to deliver our initial MVP) and you can interact with the data via the live API running on an Openshift Kubernetes cluster.
+The code is set up to be able to run the API locally with a CouchDB backend database or IBM Cloudant database.

-For development and testing, you can use CouchDB which is open source.
-To do this you will need to deploy a CouchDB docker image either locally or on a Kubernetes cluster.
+To run with CouchDB, you will need to deploy a CouchDB docker image either locally or on a Kubernetes cluster.

 There is a front-end HTML page that serves and example text editor.